school-of-data/GIS-curriculum/kenya/module9/module9.md

 Figure 9.9a - Warp (reproject) QGIS window

 If you selected the output to be **[Save to temporary file]** then there will be a raster layer named `Reprojected` in the Layers Panel.
-This is a memory layer and you can rename this layer to Reprojected_HRSL_Pampanga_Population and save it to make it persistent.
+This is a memory layer and you can rename this layer to Reprojected_HRSL_Kiambu_Population and save it to make it persistent.

 ![Reprojected HRSL](media/fig99_b.png "Reprojected HRSL")